-“By now, Gary knew something was wrong and had flown to Dubai to look for me.
+“By now, my partner Gary knew something was wrong and had flown to Dubai to look for me.
 Friends had found out I was in jail and tried to visit.
 Nobody was allowed to see us.
 We were not even told," Dr Holman continued

 The next day Ellie was made to clean toilets and floors.
 Bibi was close by but had retreated into herself.
 Ellie tried to be cheerful for her but Bibi knew things were badly wrong and refused to be comforted.